deepbhagat070/holy_soc/README.md

 *   **Memory Subsystem:** Implementation of a cache system (Instruction and Data caches).
 The core no longer talks directly to SRAM; it requests data from the cache controllers, which handle AXI transactions to main memory on cache misses.
 *   **Pipeline Control:** The hazard detection unit has been updated to handle variable-latency memory accesses.
 The pipeline will now dynamically stall based on cache miss penalties and AXI bus backpressure.

----

-## Verification

-To run the standard torture tests on either core:

-1. Compile the firmware test suite targeting the specific architecture's memory map.
-2. Run the Verilog simulation (e.g. Vivado).
-3. Ensure the new AXI wrappers in `holy_soc` pass standard protocol assertion checks during peripheral integration.